 Special tourist visa for 90 days

-People looking to travel to Thailand in 2023 and want to stay longer than 30 days there is now a special tourist visa that allows you to stay up to 90 days in Thailand.
+People looking to travel to Thailand in 2023 and want to stay longer than 30 days there is now a special Thailand tourist visa that allows you to stay up to 90 days in Thailand.
 This Special tourist visa costs 2,000 THB and can be applied for at any Thai Embassy around the world.
-It is a new visa that they came up with in reaction to the global pandemic to lure back all the digital nomads that once all flocked to Thailand.
+It is a new visa that Thailand Tourism came up with in reaction to lure back all the digital nomads that once all flocked to Thailand after the global pandemic.

 Is Thailand safe to travel in 2023